 Research

-Complex networks of transcription factors allow bacteria to adapt to changes in their environement through (i) the sensing of external signals, and (ii) corresponding gene expression responses.
-Despite being critical for pathogen infections, these networks are still poorly characterized, making it virtually impossible to accurately predict pathogen responses or identify key regulatory processes driving infections.
+Complex networks of transcription factors allow cells to adapt to changes in their environement through (i) the sensing of external signals, and (ii) corresponding gene expression responses.
+Despite being critical for physiological adaptation, these networks are still poorly characterized, making it virtually impossible to accurately predict gene expression responses or identify key regulatory processes driving adaptation to environmental changes.

 References